PX4/PX4-user_guide/en/tutorials/video_streaming_wifi_broadcast.md

 - Cut a `+5V` wire on PCB near USB port and wire it to BEC (don't do this if doubt - use custom cable instead).

 You must also add a 470uF **low ESR capacitor** (like ESC has) between **card +5v and ground** to filter voltage spikes.
-You can integrate capacitor to custom usb cable.
-Without capacitor you can got strange issues like packets corruption or loss.
+You should integrate the capacitor with a custom USB cable.
+Without the capacitor you can get packet corruption or packet loss.
 Be aware of [ground loop](https://en.wikipedia.org/wiki/Ground_loop_%28electricity%29) when using several ground wires.

 **But if you use special very high power cards from taobao/aliexpress then you MUST power it as described above in ANY case.**